parihumagain/Give-me-gestalt_group_3/preregistration/preregistration.md

 ## Sampling plan

-Participants: We plan on recruiting as many participants as possible (e.g. friends, family, course members,…), but we would like to have at least 40, to give a broader outcome for the study.<br>
+Participants: We plan on recruiting as many participants as possible (e.g. friends, family, course members,…), but we would like to have at least 40, to give a broader outcome for the study.

-Restrictions: People with impaired colour vision and people with impaired vision (kurz-/weitsichtig) and without correction
+Restrictions: People with impaired colour vision and people with impaired vision without correction (shortsightedness/longsightedness)

 ## Materials

-Online study built with babe including (html, Javascript and Css), the images from the original experiment.
+   - Colour test <br>
+   - the images of the cubist paintings (from now on only to be called images) from the original             experiment(120 cubist Paintings: Pablo Picasso (47),Georges Braque (33), and Juan Gris (40) format?, when?
+What type?(monochrome, colour)?)

 ## Procedure

+1. „Do you consider yourself an expert in Cubist art?“ If you do, this experiment is unfortunately not for you! <br>
-1. Group is randomly chosen and participant is asked to do one of three experiments, each containing 40 images out of the original pool of pictures.<br>
+2. Group is randomly chosen and participant is assigned to one of three experiments, each containing 40 images out of the original pool of images.<br>
-2. Ensuring approx. Same size on every disply for all participants.<br>
+3. Ensuring approx. Same size of images and vision tests every screen for all participants.<br>
-3. Vision test: Vision is tested with Ishihara and Snellen testing, ensuring normal vision for all participants.<br>
+4. Vision test: Vision is tested with Ishihara and Snellen testing, ensuring normal vision for all participants.<br>
+5. Trials?? <br>
-4. First round: Participants rates likleness of picture shown in random order on a scale of 1-7.<br>
+6. First round: Participants rate how well they like images shown in random order on a scale of 1-7*<br>
-5. Second round Participant rates how well forms/patterns they are able to identify on a scale of 1-7
+7. Second round Participants rate how well they are able to identify forms/patterns  in the whole image on a scale of 1-7* (in the same pictures from 4, randmoly mixed)<br>
+*1 not at all- 7 very much

 ## Measured variables
 • based on the design you described, what are the variables that you are going to measure <br>